fledge-iot/fledge-filter-asset/docs/index.rst

 Regular Expression
 ~~~~~~~~~~~~~~~~~~

-Regular expression can be used for asset_name values in the JSON.
+Regular expression can be used for asset_name values in the JSON; datapoint values with remove action can also use regular expression.
-In the following example, datapoint "Pressure" will be removed from all the assets; if exists.
+In the following example, Any datapoint which starts with "Pressure" will be removed from all the assets; if exists.

 .. code-block:: JSON